philipmassouh/robart/README.md

 git pull\
 git merge source-branch _# You may have to deal with merge conflicts_

-## Python virtual environment reference
+## Python Virtual Environment Reference

 ### Making a virtual environment: